mabeyj/trilium-collection-views/README.md

 Example: `#coverHeight=500`

-### `attribute`
+#### `attribute`

 - Optional
 - Multiple values

-Specifies which note attributes will be displayed in the view.
+Configures which note attributes will be displayed in the view and how they should be formatted.

-- For board and gallery views, attributes will be displayed below note titles in cards.
+* For board and gallery views, attributes appear underneath the cover image.
-- For table views, attributes will be displayed as additional columns.
+* For table views, attributes appear as additional columns in the table.

-Attribute values can be displayed in a few different ways.

-#### Text

-`#attribute=labelOrRelationName`

-This is the default display.
-Attribute values are shown as plain text.

-Set the value of the `attribute` label to a label or relation name.

-- If a label name is given, values for that label will be displayed.
+The value of the `attribute` label is a comma-separated list.
+The first item in this list names the attribute to be displayed.
+Any remaining items are optional attribute settings which can either be flags (`settingName`) or key/value pairs (`settingName=value`). [#attribute-settings](See below) for a list of attribute settings.

-- If a relation name is given, the titles of target notes for that relation will be displayed.
+By default, attribute values will be shown as plain text.
+For labels, the label's value will be shown.
+For relations, the titles of target notes will be shown.

-Example: `#attribute=status`

 #### Badge